-96 HTF Bootstrap Rule Provision Allows for Alternative Means of Providing Self Help Labor

-TDHCA's HTF Bootstrap Rule provision in Section 24.10 considers persons with disabilities in allowing for an alternative means of providing self help labor to qualify under owner-builder requirements in the event of a documented disability.
+Action Step ID 96 HTF Bootstrap Rule Provision Allows for Alternative Means of Providing Self Help Labor providing self help labor to qualify under owner-builder requirements in the event of a documented disability.
 This flexibility provision assists in extending this lending program to persons with disabilities.